VPN FOR WHAT

 OpenVPN is fast but not the fastest.
 It is fast enough to stream movies and TV shows and download torrents and other files.
 However, in comparison with WireGuard and PPTP, OpenVPN is slow.

-The best part of this VPN protocol is that it gives user the choice to decide what they want.
-OpenVPN has two types, TCP and UDP one is secure and the other gives you speed.
+The best part of this VPN protocol is that it gives users the choice to decide what they want.
+OpenVPN has two types, TCP and UDP.
+One is secure, and the other gives you speed.

 What is OpenVPN ideal for?